 - Now, type the following command in the command window to check your device is properly connected.

-- If you get a string of alphanumeric value in the cmd window, proceed with the next command.
+- If you get a string of alphanumeric values in the cmd window, proceed with the next command.

 adb reboot bootloader